Tvorog

-A tvorog (tvaroh, twaróg, творог, (Note: Historically, only the second syllable could be stressed, but in modern Russian, the stress can be placed on either of the syllables.) varškė) is a curd, soft white fermented milk product, traditionally made in regions of Eastern, Central and (less often) Northern Europe; like curd, tvorog is obtained by fermenting milk with subsequent whey removal.
+Tvorog (Note: tvaroh; tvaroh; twaróg, творог; (Note: Historically, only the second syllable could be stressed, but in modern Russian, the stress can be placed on either of the syllables.) varškė; túró; сир; skuta.) is a soft, white, fermented milk product, traditionally made in regions of Central, Eastern and (less commonly) Northern Europe.
+Like curd, tvorog is obtained by fermenting milk, with subsequent whey removal.
+In the Anglosphere, cottage cheese is considered a type of young soft cheese, while among speakers of modern Russian, tvorog is usually not considered a type of cheese.
+Hungarian cow's milk túró should not be confused with the curd cheeses of Slavic peoples, as Hungarian túró has a crumbly, grainy texture, is drier and more pronounced in flavour, and is made without aging; by contrast, the curd cheeses of Slavic peoples (known as tvorog) are smoother, creamier, mildly tangy, and more homogeneous in texture.

-It's customary to classify traditionally prepared tvorog according to its fat content.
-According to GOST standards tvorog is classified based on physical and chemical indicators into several categories: fat-free, low-fat, classic, and fatty.
-Depending on a method of production types of tvorog are distinguished as simple, soft, and grained tvorog, which is a type of low-fat tvorog.

-Tvorog that is made out of milk with fat substitute is referred to as a "curd product" and not just tvorog.
+Traditionally prepared tvorog is customarily classified according to its fat content.
+According to the GOST standards, tvorog is classified, based on physical and chemical properties, into several categories: fat-free, low-fat, classic, and fatty.
+Depending on their method of production, types of tvorog are distinguished as simple, soft, and grained (which is a type of low-fat tvorog).
+Tvorog made with milk fat substitutes (such as vegetable oils) is considered a "curd product", and cannot be legally classified as tvorog.

-In countries of the former Soviet Union, tvorog is made and directly consumed fresh or sweet, in other countries of Eastern and Central Europe - fresh or brackish, and in Northern Europe - brackish.
-Cottage cheese is consumed to a small extent in Great Britain, North America, and Japan and is almost completely absent in Southern Europe and other parts of the world.
+In countries of the former Soviet Union, tvorog is made and directly consumed fresh or sweet.
+In other countries of Central and Eastern Europe, it is consumed fresh or salted, while in Northern Europe it is mostly consumed salted.
+Tvorog is consumed to a small extent in Great Britain, North America, and Japan, and is almost completely absent in Southern Europe and other parts of the world.

-In English-speaking cultures, cottage cheese is considered a type of young soft cheese, while in modern Russian-speaking environments, tvorog is usually not considered a type of cheese.